Dec 5, 2025

 Canada is gradually aligning with European and American standards regarding the safe use of exoskeletons.

-4. Why Companies Are Starting Now
+4. Why Companies are Starting Now

 Several factors explain the acceleration of adoption in Canada: